Conditions for eigenvalue configurations of two real symmetric matrices (signature approach): Introduction

-Given two real symmetric matrices, not necessarily of the same order, in this paper we analyze their eigenvalue configuration; that is, the arrangement of their eigenvalues on the real line.
-More precisely, the problem is as follows: given an eigenvalue configuration provide necessary and sufficient conditions on the entries of two generic real symmetric matrices so that their eigenvalue configuration is the prescribed one.
+For two real symmetric matrices $F$~and~$G$, their eigenvalue configuration is the relative arrangement of their eigenvalues on the real line.
+In this paper, we tackle the following problem: Given two parametric real symmetric matrices and an eigenvalue configuration, find a quantifier-free necessary and sufficient condition on the parameters so that the eigenvalue configuration of the matrices is the given one.

+For some historical context, a fundamental problem in computational algebra and geometry is to determine quantifier-free necessary and sufficient conditions on the coefficients of a polynomial such that its roots lie in a given subset of the complex plane.
+This problem appears in a wide breadth of fields, including the theory of stable polynomials \cite{michelen2024central}, combinatorics \cite{codenotti2022combinatorics}, graph theory \cite{gurvits2023trees}, and functional analysis \cite{aleman2023cyclicity}, among others.
+The eigenvalue configuration problem is a specific case of this problem.